chainguard-dev/edu/content/chainguard/administration/iam-organizations/assumable-ids.md

 * [Buildkite](/chainguard/administration/iam-groups/identity-examples/buildkite-identity/)
 * [Bitbucket](/chainguard/administration/iam-groups/identity-examples/bitbucket-identity/)

-A notable difference between registered users and identities in Chainguard's IAM model is that identities are tied to a specific [IAM group](/chainguard/chainguard-enforce/iam-groups/overview-of-enforce-iam-model/).
-When you create an identity, you must specify a Chainguard group under which the identity will be created.
+A notable difference between registered users and identities in Chainguard's IAM model is that identities are tied to a specific [IAM organization](/chainguard/chainguard-enforce/iam-groups/overview-of-enforce-iam-model/).
+When you create an identity, you must specify a Chainguard organization under which the identity will be created.

-However, an identity won't automatically have access to the other resources associated with that group.
-In order for an identity to be able to interact with a group's resources — including the Images, repositories, and users associated with the group — it must be granted the permissions it needs to do so.
+However, an identity won't automatically have access to the other resources associated with that organization.
+In order for an identity to be able to interact with a organization's resources — including the Images, repositories, and users associated with the organization — it must be granted the permissions it needs to do so.
 To do this, you must also tie the identity to a role.
 Chainguard comes with a few built-in roles, including `viewer`, `editor`, and `owner`.
 You can also create custom role-bindings with `chainctl`.
 Check out the [`chainctl iam role-bindings` documentation](/chainguard/chainctl/chainctl-docs/chainctl_iam_role-bindings/) for more details.

 Now that you have a better understanding of what assumable identities are, let's go over how you can set up an assumable identity.
 There are currently two main ways you can create an identity: with Terraform and with `chainctl`.
 Let's first go over how to set up an identity with Terraform.